Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

 new Scanner;

-Now, this next part could use some clarification - I'm going to add parentheses here:
+Now, this next part could use some clarification, because I'm going to add parentheses here, but not for the same reason:

 new Scanner();

-But if we recall that () usually denote a method - it's not immediately obvious what method we're calling.
+If we recall that () usually denote a method - it's not immediately obvious what method we're calling.

-The truth is, the "method" we're calling is basically "MakeOne()"
+The truth is, the "method" we're calling is basically "MakeOneOfTheseThings()" and that's why the parentheses are there.

-"Make one of these things"

 But Java won't let us just create a new instance of an object without giving it a name.

-We're going to need to refer to this object later if we want to use it, so we have to give it a name We can call it anything at all like:
+We're also going to need to refer to this object later if we want to use it, so we have to give it a name

+We can call it anything at all like:

 lilScannerBoy = new Scanner();